 - Procedures Used to Conduct Research

-- Hands-on training for specific procedures described in the protocol may be obtained through the PI's laboratory or the Office of Animal Research (see OAR Training Request Form).
+- Hands-on training for specific procedures described in the protocol may be obtained and documented through the PI's laboratory or the Office of Animal Resources (see OAR Training Request Form).

 - OLAW Resources

 - Includes Training in Survival Rodent Surgery, Training in Basic Biomethodology for Laboratory Mice, and Training in Basic Biomethodology for Laboratory Mice